 We create endolysins optimized for specific and effective treatments using advanced molecular engineering techniques.
 Our molecules selectively target harmful bacteria – including resistant strains – which cause and exacerbate acute and chronic illnesses.
 The natural bacteria of the microbiome, beneficial for our health, remain unaffected.
-Due to the unique mode of action of endolysins, the emergence of resistance is extremely unlikely.
+Due to the unique mode of action of endolysins, there is a very low propensity for resistance development.

 Micreos is bringing engineered endolysin-based treatments to patients suffering from diseases that are caused or aggravated by pathogenic bacteria.
-This approach is currently being applied to three therapeutic areas:
+This approach is currently being applied to two therapeutic areas: Priority 1: Atopic Dermatitis (AD) and Priority 2: Cutaneous T-cell Lymphoma (CTCL).

 Colonization of the skin with Staphylococcus aureus (S. aureus) has a dual effect on patients with cutaneous T-cell lymphoma (CTCL) contributing to skin symptoms and also proliferation of malignant T-cells and disease progression.